The Hedge School Master Class Series

 John Fox and Sue Gill (UK) of Dead Good Guides: Rites of Passage

-Engineers of the Imagination, co-founders of the renowned Welfare State International, leading practitioners in Rites of Passage Training, authors of The Dead Good Guides and radical cultural provocateurs John Fox and Sue Gill will lead us into an exploration of the role of ceremony and celebration in contemporary society.
+John Fox and Sue Gill are Engineers of the Imagination.
+They are co-founders of the renowned Welfare State International, leading practitioners in Rites of Passage Training, authors of The Dead Good Guides and radical cultural provocateurs.
+Together they will lead us into an exploration of the role of ceremony and celebration in contemporary society.
 They’ll be asking what Rites of Passage need to be re-instated or created today and investigating the whys and hows of ritual making.
-Integrating myth, metaphor and poetry, John and Sue will weave example from their own legendary practice offering insights, practical experience and guidance on crafting safe and creative celebrations to help us, as individuals and a collective, to bravely cross significant thresholds in our lives. http://www.deadgoodguides.com/
+Integrating myth, metaphor and poetry, John and Sue will weave example from their own legendary practice offering insights, practical experience and guidance on crafting safe and creative celebrations to help us, as individuals and a collective, to bravely cross significant thresholds in our lives.

 Matthew Fox (US): Sunday Sermon